Laboratory-for-Energy-Systems-Analysis/edges/docs/methods.rst

 * CFs are provided as average, at country level, with ecoregion-specific CFs for sensitivity purpose, across five biome types.
 * The CFs integrate land fragmentation (via the Equivalent Connected Area, ECA) and land use intensity—both drivers of biodiversity loss not jointly included in earlier models.
 * CFs cannot be used to assess changes in fragmentation degree, as fragmentation is internally parameterized.
+* The Eukaryota CFs represent an aggregated proxy combining plants and vertebrates (amphibians, birds, mammals, reptiles), each weighted equally.
+They thus serve as a generic biodiversity indicator for overall potential species loss across taxa.

 **Description**: